Vendic/hyva-checkout-eu-vat-id-format-validator/README.md

 # Hyvä Checkout EU VAT ID Format Validator

-This Magento 2 extension validates the syntax of the VAT ID in the Hyvä checkout for EU countries.
-It supports country-specific VAT ID formats and ensures that valid syntax is entered during checkout.
-Non-EU countries are always accepted without validation.
+**Note:** This module **only validates the syntax** of the VAT ID.
+It **does not perform a VIES check** to verify the validity of the VAT number.

+For VIES validation, we recommend using the [Geissweb EU VAT Enhanced for Magento 2](https://geissweb.com/eu-vat-enhanced-for-magento-2.html) extension, along with the [Hyvä Checkout Geissweb EU VAT Compatibility Module](https://github.com/Vendic/hyva-checkout-geissweb-euvat).
+Both extensions are required for full Hyvä Checkout compatibility.

+This extension is designed to function alongside those extensions to ensure that a client cannot checkout with an **incorrectly formatted** VAT ID.
+This feature can be particularly useful for B2B projects.

+---

 ## Features
 - VAT ID syntax validation for EU member states